a1xd/rawaccel/doc/Guide.md

   * .NET Framework 4.7.2+ runtime, [download here](https://dotnet.microsoft.com/download/dotnet-framework/net48)
   * **For Windows 7 users only** — SHA-2 code signing support (download through Windows Update)

 - Run `installer.exe` in the release directory to install the Raw Accel driver.
-Restart your computer for the installation to take effect.
+Disconnect and reconnect your mouse to switch to the driver.
+If it doesn't work, restart your computer for the installation to take effect.

 - Run `uninstaller.exe` in the release directory to uninstall the driver.
-Restart for the uninstallation to take effect.
+Reconnect the mouse or restart for the uninstallation to take effect.

 - Run `rawaccel.exe` when the driver is installed in order to run the Raw Accel GUI.